-Direct vs. Indirect Effects of Lightning
+Direct & Indirect Effects of Lightning

-- Indirect effects —Earth voltage rises can cause equipment failure in devices up to a kilometer away from the impact site.
+- Indirect Effects: Earth voltage rises can cause equipment failure in devices up to a kilometer away from the impact site.
 For this reason, it is essential to test sensitive electrical and electronic components against the indirect effects of a lightning strike.
 To do this, we employ specialized devices for complete field and transient analysis, so we can perform pin injection, transformer injection and other tests.

 Cloud-to-ground lightning strikes can impact equipment as a result of the rapidly changing magnetic and electric fields present in the equipment’s vicinity.
 In order to determine the effects of this electrical charge, NTS has the capability to apply simulated electric and magnetic fields at the maximum field rates of change at 10 meters, in accordance with MIL-STD-464.

 Electrostatic discharge (ESD) is the sudden flow of electricity between two electrically charged objects caused by contact, an electrical short or dielectric breakdown.
 A buildup of static electricity can be caused by tribocharging or by electrostatic induction.
 The ESD occurs when differently-charged objects are brought close together or when the dielectric between them breaks down, often creating a visible spark.
-NTS can apply ESDs at ranges of 8 to 300 kV, satisfying requirements of MIL-STD-331, -464, DO-160, and more.
+NTS can apply ESDs at ranges of 8 to 300 kV, satisfying requirements of MIL-STD-331, MIL-STD -464, DO-160, and more.

 Static electricity on airplanes can cause shocks that exceed 100,000 volts.
 Testing equipment against these possible events can be as important as ensuring proper lightning strike protection.
 We perform many types of static electricity tests.
 These procedures simulate the range of static effects: from those occurring on aircraft that can exceed 100,000 volts to the small, but potentially hazardous voltages, produced by manufacturing and material handling operations.

+Do you need help with compliance management?
 Our team can devise a complete testing protocol that simplifies your road to compliance with DO-160, Sections 22 and 23.
 The NTS lightning test capabilities also meet requirements outlined in EUROCAE / ED-84, Boeing D6-16050-5, Airbus ABD0100.1.2, and FAA Advisory Circular 20-136.